Skip to content

 The oxyfuel process is very popular to braze weld cast iron and uses the RBCuZn copper-zinc rods.
 These rods might be covered with flux material, or you use a separate flux to dip the rod’s tip before melting them.

 MIG braze welding wires need 100% argon shielding gas.
 Furthermore, these wires need U-shaped rollers and a teflon liner because they are soft.
 But you can use a spool gun to avoid changing them.
-Also, it would be better to push the MIG torch instead of pulling it for improved gas coverage.
+Also, pushing the MIG torch instead of pulling it improves the gas coverage required for this wire.

 Welding